liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-bcs.md

 ## Data Migration

-BCS applications are not migrated to the target environment.
-Depending on the type of data you are accessing and the location, you may need to implement a BCS hybrid solution.
+BCS applications aren't migrated to the target environment.
+Depending on the type of data you're accessing and the location, you may need to implement a BCS hybrid solution.

 > [!IMPORTANT]
 > Any site that is configured as "No Access" (locked), in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.